crush-157/graalvm-workshops/README.md

 >  Workshop that builds upon the containerisation workshop.
 It adds:
 >
 >  - An introduction to some of the capabilities of the Oracle Cloud Infrastructure (OCI) always free tier.
->  - Showw how using [GraalVM Native Image](https://docs.oracle.com/en/graalvm/enterprise/22/docs/reference-manual/native-image/) can help you make the most of your free tier allocation
+>  - Show how using [GraalVM Native Image](https://docs.oracle.com/en/graalvm/enterprise/22/docs/reference-manual/native-image/) can help you make the most of your free tier allocation